rubenmoor/projectzero/EnhancedInputWithAbilities.md

 };
 ```

 In the Editor, create an Editor asset that inherits  from `UMyInputActions`.
-Now you can either fill it in manually with, or you add this little goody to have your computer do the work for you:
+Now you can either fill it in manually or you add this little goodie to have your computer do the work for you:

 ```cpp
 // file: MyInputActions.h